 What can we take away?

-- Both organizations as individuals benefit from a clear and common view on what a career is.
+- Both organizations and individuals benefit from a clear and common view on what a career is.
 What model do we adopt when we talk about the topic of careers in our organization?

 - Current VUCA realities make a traditional career outlook impossible to maintain, even if we do value security and loyalty.
 The contemporary outlook seems more applicable when dealing with the organizational and individual challenges of today.

 - A career is a marathon and not a sprint, contrary to the image that is projected in Suits.
-A sustainable career approach uses subjective career success as a guideline for self-exploration and as a topic for career conversations with management.
+A sustainable career approach – one you can maintain for a long time, the marathon so to speak -uses subjective career success as a guideline for self-exploration and as a topic for career conversations with management.
 By drawing on intrinsic motivation, positive individual energy levels are secured.

 - If success is subjective, shared accountability for the career follows naturally.
 This means: organizations actively facilitating careers built on subjective career success, a solid learning development offering, coaching, the possibility to explore other roles within or even outside of the organization,… and employees developing self-management in the career.